marievcarter/Website-Repository/docs/notes.md

 -Figure out how to add the smaller front page image to mobile instead of giant one

+-Add shadow to thumbnails on project page so they look three dimensional

+-Add independent study thesis pdf as writing sample, make it private

+-Make the whole ind.study page private/password protected just in case

+-Recreate experiment visual for ind.study page in sketch

+-Fix layout on Contact page

 ###FINISHED

 <s> -Add navbar to projects.html </s>